rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 ./build.sh
 ```

-## Step 05: Build and Run the Nextcloud Container
+## Step 05: Build and run the Nextcloud container

-We're at the final step, and the process pretty much repeats itself.
+We are at the final step, and the process pretty much repeats itself.
 Change to the Nextcloud image directory:

 ```bash
 cd /root/nextcloud